wp-plugins/robo-gallery/readme.txt

 Our gallery is fully responsive and gallery thumbnails size depend of a lot of factors.
 Gallery calculate thumbnails automatically depend of the general gallery size and gallery layout settings.
 First of all you can define ratio values for gallery thumbnails.
 Size of the thumbnails could be selected from standard pre-defined wordpress sizes: thumbnail, medium, large, full

-= How to hide titles of the gallery image in lightbox ? =

-In lightbox section of the gallery settings you can find hide title option.
-If you enable it titles of the gallery images in lightbox will be turned off.

 = Is it possible to have different settings for hover and static interface elements? =

 Yes, you can have different styles of the borders and shadows for static and hovered gallery thumbnails.